joscana/udacicards/README.md

 * Git clone or download project from GitHub
 * From the root directory of the project, run "yarn install" to install dependencies
+* Make sure you have the expo CLI tool installed from https://expo.io/learn
-* To run with expo, run "expo start" and use the expo app to load the app using the QR code
+* To run with expo, run "expo start" and use the expo app to load the app using the QR code printed by expo start

 ### Notes